DanielJimenezMorales/Network-Library/docs/network_library/execution_flow.md

 Initialize simulation tick counter to `1`.

 ## PreTick Phase
 Receive network data, validate it, build packets, and place messages into transmission channels and process them.
+This phase is executed inside a **fixed update loop** and always before the Tick phase.

 This phase **does NOT**:
 - Send any data.